How to Track Mortgage Rates

 When a lender closes on a mortgage, that mortgage is often packaged with other mortgages and sold as a bond.
 These bonds are sold to an investor (often, and investment bank or government-sponsored enterprise).
 The interest on a mortgage is effectively paid out as the yield on a mortgage-backed security bond.
 Because of this, mortgage backed securities and other indicators like U.S. Treasury bonds can be used to predict how mortgage rates will change.

-The easiest way that you can track the movement of mortgage rates is by following the US Treasury 10 year bond yield.
-The yield is the interest rate that the government pays when someone buys a 10 year treasury bond and the 10 year bond yield is considered a benchmark rate for other financial instruments like mortgages.
-The yield (or rate) that the 10 year bond is paying at any given time can easily be found on websites like CNBC.com or Bloomberg.com.
-Since the 10 year bond yield is considered a forward looking market gauge, when it moves up or down you will usually see mortgage rates quickly follow in the same direction.
+The yield on US treasury bonds are the interest rate that the government pays when someone buys a 10 year treasury bond.
+The 10 year bond yield is considered a benchmark rate for other financial instruments like mortgages.
+Since the 10 year bond yield is considered a forward-looking market gauge, when it moves up or down you will usually see mortgage rates quickly follow in the same direction.

 How else can I watch the market?